-Identifying, Preventing and Repairing ID Theft – False Sense Of Security
+Identifying, Preventing and Repairing ID Theft

 It’s just a matter of time if you’ve never been the victim of ID theft.
 No really, this is not a scare tactic by any stretch of the imagination.
 Fact is ID theft affects more businesses and people than those who actually reported ID theft.
 Because many businesses and people who are affected ID theft are not even aware until it’s too late.
-Reported statistics are much lower the actual number of incidents.
+Reported statistics are much lower than the actual number of incidents.
 You must be asking what are hackers doing with all of the data they steal on a regular basis?
-Sure, they could go public, like they did with the Ashley Madison and Sony, or they could sell it and make some quick cash.
+Sure, they could go public, as they did with the Ashley Madison and Sony, or they could sell it and make some quick cash.

 Credentials like passwords, usernames, Social Security numbers, and more, can be sold for big money in illegal and underground markets, but you’re probably discounting the value of all this stolen personal and private information.
-Like most people, you’re probably thinking, that your Identity can’t be worth much on the “Hack Market”.
+Like most people, you’re probably thinking, that your identity can’t be worth much on the “Hack Market”.
 But do you really know how much your Identity can be sold for?